drozdma6/Zombie-apocalypse/README.md

-#Zombie Apocalypse
+# Zombie Apocalypse
-Simple command line game inspired by [Boxhead](https://www.y8.com/games/box_head_2play).
-Players are gaining scores by killing zombies.
-The player is losing health if he stands on the same block as some zombie.
+Is a simple command line game inspired by [Boxhead](https://www.y8.com/games/box_head_2play).
+Players are gaining scores by killing zombies and losing health by standing on the same block as some zombies.
 ## Application commands
 - `new`  create a new game with a new character and a map,
 - `load` loads previously saved game,